Yaziwel/All-In-One-Medical-Image-Restoration-via-Task-Adaptive-Routing/README.md

 ## Dataset

-You can download the preprocessed datasets for MRI super-resolution, CT denoising, and PET synthesis from Baidu Netdisk [here](https://pan.baidu.com/s/1oBBG_Stcn7cfO8U49S146w?pwd=3x13 ).
+You can download the preprocessed datasets for MRI super-resolution, CT denoising, and PET synthesis from [Baidu Netdisk](https://pan.baidu.com/s/1oBBG_Stcn7cfO8U49S146w?pwd=3x13) or [Google Drive](https://drive.google.com/drive/folders/12Qdkdms14Kfv3P60clyCURtnoFpLhFnX?usp=sharing).

 The original dataset for MRI super-resolution and CT denoising are as follows: